 It’s time to set up the scene!
-Layout your background onto the floor or onto a table – which ever feels more comfortable for you.
+Lay down your background onto the floor or onto a table – which ever feels more comfortable for you.
 The window should be on the left or right of your scene so that your layout gets sidelight.
-I don’t recommend turning your scene against window because using back-light or having the light source right behind you will make it harder for you to photograph.
+I don’t recommend turning your scene against window because using back-light or having the light source behind you will make it harder for you to photograph.

 Now, let’s set up the reflector.
 This is just a piece of white cardboard that is thick enough to stand vertically.
 Find an object to lean the reflector cardboard.
 The reflector should be parallel to the window and at 90 degree angle to your background.
 So, together with the background they’ll form an “L” shape.
 This will help us reflect the light coming from the window and brighten the shadows on the layout.

 Bring your layout into your scene.
 Position it on the background.
 Add any accessory you want in your scene.
 But make sure that nothing tall gets in front of the window.
 Position the tall items away from window, closer to the reflector so that no shadow falls down onto your layout.

 If you use pocket sleeves like I do, I recommend taking your pocket cards and photos out of the sleeve and position them onto the designated places on the plastic pocket protector because the shiny plastic will make the colors of the cards and photos dull.
 Sometimes you just see the reflection of the plastic rather than your page.
 So, let’s make sure you get the beautiful colors of your page and not the white reflections.

 Ready?
 It’s time to click!

 Once everything’s ready in your scene, grab your preferred camera and adjust your settings.